Why is it important to sterilise jars?

-They say cleanliness is next to godliness and when it comes to the world of preserving it really is The Most Important Thing you have to learn.
+They say cleanliness is next to godliness and when it comes to the world of preserving it really is and how to sterilise jars is The Most Important Thing you have to learn.
 All your hard work will go to waste if the jars and bottles you use to store your preserves are not scrupulously clean in the first place.

 Bugs, bacteria, micro-organisms, call them what you like but make sure that you are not harbouring them in your jars when you are on a jammin’ mission!